wyhaines/stellar-game-of-life/README.md

 This project uses a toy -- an implementation of Conway's cellular automata simulation -- to show how a standard React frontend can interact with a Soroban smart contract using patterns that will feel familiar to any web developer.

-The key takeway from this example is this: **calling a smart contract is just an API call**.
-You send data, you get data back.
-The fact that the "backend" is a decentralized blockchain running WebAssembly doesn't fundamentally change how you build the frontend.
+The Game of Life logic runs on-chain, but from the frontend's perspective, it's just: send data, get data back.

 ## Features

 - **Serverless**: No backend servers required - this will run from any static web host
-- **Free Execution**: Uses Soroban's `simulateTransaction` for free read-only contract calls - to be fair, the core calculations would be easy to build into the front end itself, but where would the fun be in that?
+- **Free Execution**: Uses Soroban's `simulateTransaction` for free read-only contract calls (yes, the Game of Life math could run client-side, but that defeats the purpose of a demo)
 - **Multi-Colony Support**: Multiple cell types compete for territory, with new cells inheriting the dominant neighbor type
 - **Configurable**: Adjust board size, animation speed, cell colors, and more
 - **Classic Patterns**: Includes preset patterns (glider, blinker, block, glider gun, and more)